-Task Opinion(s) on ENTSO-E's and/or ENTSO-G's methodologies for cost-benefit analysis, if updated Priority level 1: Critical

-Legal basis Article 11(6) of Regulation (EU) No 347/2013 Overview (status) The CBA methodologies were approved in February 2015 by the Commission and published by the ENTSO-E and the ENTSOG on their websites.
+Task Opinion(s) on ENTSO-E's and/or ENTSO-G's methodologies for cost-benefit analysis, if updated Priority level 1: Critical Legal basis Article 11(6) of Regulation (EU) No 347/2013 Overview (status) The CBA methodologies were approved in February 2015 by the Commission and published by the ENTSO-E and the ENTSOG on their websites.
 The methodologies shall be updated and improved regularly.
 ENTSOG undertook an update of the methodology for gas, which is to be completed and submitted to the Commission in 2018.
 Objectives Specific objective: updated and improved CBA methodology(ies).
 Multi-annual objective: contribute to the infrastructure challenge.
 Outputs The Agency, on its own initiative or upon a duly reasoned request by national regulatory authorities or stakeholders, and after formally consulting the organisations representing all relevant stakeholders and the Commission, may request updates and improvements of the CBA methodology(ies) with due justification and timescales.
 In doing so, the Agency will take into account the suitability for the selection of projects of common interest and how to incorporate the unit investment costs from the ACER report.
 Performance indicators and targets (deadlines) Timely delivery of ad-hoc requests for CBA methodologies updates and improvements.
-Resources 1.3 FTE (0.3 for Electricity, 0.7 for Gas, 0.3 horizontal operational) Risks The delivery is subject to the release of corresponding documents by ENTSO(s), the willingness of the ENTSO(s) to take into account the Agency's point of view, and the availability of resources.
+Resources 1.3 FTE (0.3 for Electricity, 0.7 for Gas, 0.3 horizontal operational) According to Article 30(4) of Regulation 2019/942, the Electricity Working Group and the Gas Working Group will be consulted and provide their input.
+Risks The delivery is subject to the release of corresponding documents by ENTSO(s), the willingness of the ENTSO(s) to take into account the Agency's point of view, and the availability of resources.
 Risk if this activity is not performed: sub-optimality of the investment decision process.

 Task Opinions on the draft regional lists of proposed projects of common interest, in particular on the consistent application of the criteria and the cost-benefit analysis across regions Priority level 1: Critical Legal basis Point 12 of Annex III.2, Regulation (EU) 347/2013.
-Article 15(1) of Regulation (EC) No 713/2009.
+Article 22 of Regulation (EU) No 2019/942.
 Overview (status) The Agency shall provide an opinion on the draft regional lists, in particular on the consistent application of the criteria and the cost-benefit analysis across regions.
 The opinion of the Agency is a biennial activity, in line with the schedule of the adoption of the PCI lists, the most recent of which was adopted in 2017.
 Objectives Specific objective: deliver the opinion within three months from the date of receipt of the draft PCI list.
 Multi-annual objective: contribute to the infrastructure challenge.
 Outputs The Agency will provide the opinion to the Commission.
 Performance indicators and targets (deadlines) Timely delivery of the opinion within three months from the date of receipt of the draft PCI list from the Commission.
-Resources 0.6 FTE (0.4 for Gas, 0.2 horizontal operational) Risks The delivery is subject to the quality and the consistency of the project data and the availability of background information related to the criteria used for the selection of the proposed PCIs, including, but not limited, to the information related to their costs and benefits.
+0.6 FTE (0.4 for Gas, 0.2 horizontal operational) Resources According to Article 24(2) of Regulation 2019/942, the Electricity Working Group and the Gas Working Group will be consulted on the draft opinions requiring a favourable opinion of the Board of Regulators.
+Risks The delivery is subject to the quality and the consistency of the project data and the availability of background information related to the criteria used for the selection of the proposed PCIs, including, but not limited, to the information related to their costs and benefits.
 Risk if this activity is not performed: sub-optimal selection of PCIs and delays in the implementation of important energy infrastructure projects.